I Was Injured at Work. What Are My Legal Rights?

 Understand your legal options—including your right to file a workers' compensation claim—if you've been injured on the job.

-Employers in every state are required to provide their employees with a reasonably safe work environment, but work-related injuries happen—everything from broken bones to repetitive stress injuries, even occupational illness.
+Employers in every state are required to provide their employees with a reasonably safe work environment, but work-related injuries happen—everything from broken bones to repetitive stress injuries, and even illness or disease linked to the workplace.
+In this article, we'll look at workers' rights when they're injured on the job, including options both inside and outside of the workers' compensation system.

 Once your claim is filed, certain automatic protections are immediately put in place, and we'll look at those in the next section.